Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 What are the risks for unmarried couples regarding inheritance tax?

-Unmarried couples face risks including the loss of tax-free allowances, complications in estate planning due to the lack of automatic inheritance rights, and potential higher tax liabilities upon the passing of one partner.
+Unmarried couples face risks including the loss of outside the scope of IHT allowances, complications in estate planning due to the lack of automatic inheritance rights, and potential higher tax liabilities upon the passing of one partner.

 How can joint ownership of property affect inheritance tax for unmarried couples?